-At Success Academy, we believe high school should be the best four years of a student’s life, and that experience includes not only collegiate-style academics, discover and develop their talents, and forge special bonds with peers and faculty as they grow into informed, thoughtful citizens.
-But many of our middle schoolers are wondering: What is life as an SA high schooler really like?
+At Success Academy, we believe high school should be the best four years of a student’s life, and that experience includes not only collegiate-style academics but robust visual and performing arts, sports, codathons, competitive debate, and more.
+What is life as an SA high schooler really like?
 We compiled some of the most frequently asked questions from middle schoolers across the network to help shine some light on the SA high school experience.
 Our website is another great resource.

 College Access & Persistence